fogleman/Minecraft/README.md

 - **ESC** / **Q**: release mouse, then close window

-### Command-line arguments
-    usage: main.py [-h] [-width WIDTH] [-height HEIGHT] [-terrain {plains,island,desert,snow,mountains}]
-                   [-hillheight HILLHEIGHT] [-worldsize WORLDSIZE]
-                   [-maxtrees MAXTREES] [-seed SEED] [--flat] [--hide-fog]
-                   [--show-gui] [--disable-auto-save]
-                   [-draw-distance {short,medium,long}] [-save SAVE]
-                   [--disable-save] [--fast] [--save-config] [-fullscreen]
-                   [-nocompression] [-gamemode GAMEMODE]

-    Play a Python made Minecraft clone.

-    optional arguments:
-      -h, --help            show this help message and exit -width WIDTH          Set the default Widht.
-      -height HEIGHT        Set the default Height.
-      -terrain {plains,island,desert,snow,mountains}
-                            Different terains.
-Choose grass, island,
-                            mountains,desert, plains
-      -hillheight HILLHEIGHT
-                            How high the hills are.
-      -worldsize WORLDSIZE  The width size of the world.
-      -maxtrees MAXTREES    How many trees and cacti should be made.
-      -seed SEED
-      --flat                Generate a flat world.
-      --hide-fog            Hides the fog, see the whole landscape.
-      --show-gui            Enabled by default.
-      --disable-auto-save   Do not save world on exit.
-      -draw-distance {short,medium,long}
-                            How far to draw the map.
-Choose short, medium or long.
-      -save SAVE            Type a name for the world to be saved as.
-      --disable-save        Disables saving.
-      --fast                Makes time progress faster then normal.
-      --save-config         Saves the choices as the default config.
-      -fullscreen           Runs the game in fullscreen.
-Press 'Q' to exit the game.
-      -nocompression        Disables compression for a smaller save file.
-      -gamemode GAMEMODE    Set the Gamemode for player.
-0 = Creative, 1 =
-                            Survival

 ## Better performance using Cython

 For optimal performance, you can compile the code to C using Cython.